Why It Matters

 Support our work to reform money in politics.

 Advocating for Financial Transparency and Ethics

 The League works with coalition partners, grassroots organizers, and everyday Americans to promote policies that would make our campaign finance system more transparent and less entangled with dark money.
-These include bills like the Freedom to Vote: John R. Lewis Act, which would shine a light on the influence of money in elections and increase financial transparency.
+These include bills like that would shine a light on the influence of money in elections and increase financial transparency.

 Litigation and Advocacy